Direct Listings vs. IPOs: How Are They Different?

 Pros of a Direct Listing

-Unlike IPOs, direct listings do not require underwriters, since no new shares are being created.
-Typically, an underwriter charges a fee between 3% and 7% per share.
+Unlike IPOs, direct listings don’t require underwriters since no new shares are being created.
+Typically, an underwriter charges a fee of 4%-7% of gross IPO proceeds.
 Depending on the scope of the IPO, these fees can add up to hundreds of millions of dollars.

 If a company goes through an IPO, existing shareholders are generally not allowed to sell their shares to the public during the sale and for a period of time following the sale.
-These lock-up periods are required in order to prevent stock prices from decreasing due to an oversupply.
+These lock-up periods are commonly used in IPOs to prevent stock prices from decreasing due to an oversupply.

 The direct listing model is essentially the opposite, in which existing shareholders sell their stock to the public and no new shares are sold.